labs-lang/sliver-cadp/sliver/README.txt

 The following command should instead report that a property is violated:

     ./sliver.py --backend cadp examples/leader.labs n=3 --property LeaderNot0

+Please keep in mind that CADP is not part of this package and must be obtained separately

 Invoking the tool without options: